kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 We will use etcd as configuration server.
 We could replace it with Consul by just replacing the Maven dependency to `kumuluzee-config-consul`.

-We can now run etcd server instance with the following docker command:
+We can now run etcd server instance with the following Docker command:

 ```bash
 $ docker run -d -p 2379:2379 \